mkaanerinc/mkaanerinc/README.md

 ## ⚡️ A Few Quick Facts

 - 🔭 I’m currently looking for job as a .NET Developer.
-- 🌱 I’m currently learning Redis, Docker, Data Structures and Algorithms. ☕
+- 🌱 I’m currently learning Data Structures and Algorithms. ☕
-- 👯 I’m looking to collaborate on making projects with Web API or ASP.NET CORE MVC.
+- 👯 I’m looking to collaborate on making projects with Web API or Angular.

 <details>
     <summary>Some more stuff 😄</summary>